 Exercise 1 (10%):

 In this exercise you will be given a piece of code in Python.
-You are asked to carefully read the code and then explain what this code does/perform.
-For this, please use the ‘comment’ format in the notebook to add your response.
-This exercise tests your understanding of the structure and syntax of Python programming language.
+You are asked to carefully read the code and then explain what this code does by addmign comments to the code.
+This exercise tests your understanding of the structure and syntax of the Python programming language.

 Exercise 2 (20%):

 In this exercise you will be given three pieces of code in Python with some errors, and a set of values for variables.
-You are asked to (a) identify the errors; (b) add a ‘comment’ explaining the type of error found; (c) fix the error; (d) run the corrected code with the given values for variables; and (e) add a ‘comment’ with the result of the code for those variable values.
-This exercise tests your understanding of the structure and syntax of Python programming language, and your capacity to manipulate it.
+You are asked to (a) identify the errors; (b) add comments to the code explaining the types of errors found; (c) fix the errors; (d) run the corrected code with the given values for variables; and (e) save the notebook with the code run, so the output is included in the notebook.
+This exercise tests your understanding of the structure and syntax of the Python programming language and your capacity to manipulate it.

 Exercise 3 (30%):

 In this exercise you will be given a dataset and three questions (10% for each question).
-You are asked to answer those questions through data analysis in Python programming language.
+You are asked to answer those questions through data analysis in Python.
 You can re-use and adapt code in Python learned in class to develop your analysis and obtain responses to the questions.
-You must include the codes in the notebook, and use ‘comments’ to describe the sequence of procedures and the results obtained for each question.
-This exercise tests your understanding of Python structure and syntax and your ability to re-use and adapt codes for different purposes.
+You must include the code in the notebook and use comments in the code to describe the sequence of procedures and the results obtained for each question.
+This exercise tests your understanding of Python structure and syntax and your ability to re-use and adapt code for different purposes.

 Exercise 4 (40%):

-In this exercise you will be asked to (a) retrieve a dataset from CityData web repository, (b) write a code to answer 2 questions, and (c) write code to develop plots to support your answers.
-Your code will be based on the learning in class, but it will involve not only adaptation of existing codes, but also your first endeavour in developing your own code.
-Use ‘comments’ to describe your sequence of procedures, results, plots, and insights.
-This exercise tests your ability to code in Python for specific purposes.
+In this exercise you will be asked to (a) retrieve a dataset from the CityData web repository, (b) write code to answer 2 questions, and (c) write code to develop plots to support your answers.
+Your code will be based on the learning in class; it will involve not only adaptation of existing code, but also your first endeavour in developing your own code.
+Comment your code to describe your sequence of procedures, results, plots, and insights.
+This exercise tests your ability to use Python programming to explore and visualise data and gain insights to answer questions.

 Exercise 1:

-Code that (a) reads a file (Census table of population by SA2 for the whole NSW), then (b) selects records which satisfy a condition (SA2s in Greater Sydney), and then (c) counts the number of SA2s in greater Sydney, (d) sums the total population in those SA2s, (e) identifies the 10 most populated SA2s, and (f) calculates the proportion of the population of Greater Sydney which lives in the 10 most populated SA2s.
+Code that (a) reads a file (Census table of population by SA2 for the whole of NSW), then (b) selects records which satisfy a condition (SA2s in Greater Sydney), and then (c) counts the number of SA2s in greater Sydney, (d) sums the total population in those SA2s, (e) identifies the 10 most populated SA2s, and (f) calculates the proportion of the population of Greater Sydney which lives in the 10 most populated SA2s.

 We need to write code in Python with clear file and variable names, but without comments (students should add comments).